-The Lone Star State probably doesn’t cross your mind when thinking of waterfalls to visit, but I think you’ll be surprised that Texas has these natural wonders, and most of them are in the hill country.
-Read further to see where these Texas waterfalls in Dripping Springs, TX are – the ones you can visit and hike.
+While Dripping Springs has gorgeous Texas waterfalls, I bet the Lone Star State didn’t cross your mind when considering waterfalls to visit, right?
+You’ll be surprised that Texas has these natural wonders, most of which are in the hill country.
+Read further to see where these Texas waterfalls in Dripping Springs, TX, are – the Texas Hill Country hiking waterfall you can visit.

 The heart of Texas Hill Country has some of the most spectacular waterfalls in the US, and it is worth visiting them.
 Get out your hiking shoes for a fantastic hike in nature!

 I’m on a mission to visit every Texas waterfall.
-I started in the hill country, but I have plenty more to see.
-Sadly though, the waterfalls were not falling when I was there.
+I started in the hill country but have plenty more to see.
+Sadly, though, when I was there last year, the waterfalls were not falling when I was there.
 The area hadn’t had rain in a very long time.

 In This Article: